U.S., Iran seek common ground against militants, but doubts persist

 “They will clearly be part of this,” said Aaron David Miller, a former Middle East adviser to Republican and Democratic administrations.
 “They have boots on the ground in ways that we don’t ….
 But there’s good reason for us to be wary.”

-The United States cut off diplomatic ties with Tehran during a hostage crisis after the 1979 Islamic revolution, and the Obama administration has made curbing Iran’s disputed nuclear program a high priority.
+The United States cut off diplomatic ties with Tehran during a hostage crisis after the 1979 Islamic revolution, and the Obama administration has made curbing Iran’s disputed nuclear programme a high priority.

 Any material cooperation between the United States and Iran, for example in sharing intelligence about Islamic State movements, would have to be behind the scenes or done through intermediaries, experts say.